 CONCRETE - (poured in place) In most cases, concrete poured in place will be reinforced concrete of either slab, columns or beams.
 For 1-2 storey structures, a wall bearing condition with concrete slabs and beams might be considered.
-Concrete has proved to be the most versatile proofing without additional messy material.
+Concrete has proved to be the most versatile material for health care facilities since it gives good fire proofing without additional messy material.